HR Alert – Right To Disconnect

 SOME COMMON MISCONCEPTIONS

-Employers are now prohibited from contacting employees outside of official work hours.
+❌ Will Employers be prohibited from contacting employees outside of official work hours.

 ✔️ Answer:

-• The Right to Disconnect legislation doesn’t explicitly forbid employers from reaching out after work hours.
-While it’s considered best practice for employers to refrain from late-night communication, occasional lapses won’t lead to penalties.
+- The Right to Disconnect legislation will not explicitly forbid employers from reaching out after work hours.
+While it will be considered best practice for employers to refrain from late-night communication, occasional lapses won’t lead to penalties.

-• Employees retain the right to choose not to respond without facing reprisal.
+- Employees will retain the right to choose not to respond without facing reprisal.

-• Employers still maintain discretion to contact employees after hours, especially if it’s outlined in their job responsibilities or if they’re on call, albeit with an obligation to ensure fair compensation.
+- Employers will still maintain discretion to contact employees after hours, especially if it’s outlined in their job responsibilities or if they’re on call, albeit with an obligation to ensure fair compensation.

 ✔️ Answer:

-It covers communication between employers and employees.
-Additionally, it also involves third-party communication with clients or customers.
+It will cover communication between employers and employees.
+Additionally, it will also involve third-party communication with clients or customers.

 ✔️ Answer:

-Either the employee or the employer can initiate a dispute.
+Either the employee or the employer will have the ability to initiate a dispute.
 For instance:

 How To Resolve?
-The process of resolving disputes is similar to other workplace procedures.
+The process of resolving disputes will be similar to other workplace procedures.
 Initially, the Act mandates an in-person discussion between the employer and employee in the workplace.

-If the disagreement continues, either party can ask the Fair Work Commission to intervene.
+If the disagreement continues, either party will be able to ask the Fair Work Commission to intervene.

 This could entail: